3 Steps to Overcome Fear of Failure in Sports

 There are many ways you can build mindfulness, but the most important aspect to remember is that it is already inside of you.
 Everyone has the capability of being mindful, it just takes practice.

-The best method I have found to improve your mindfulness is through meditation.
+The best method I have found to improve your mindfulness is mindfulness meditation.

 You want to bring all of your attention to your breath.
 Allow thoughts to come and go freely, without any attachment to them.